Observation Posts

 fragments.

-are formed holes in the reinforced concrete wall with steel backing
+embrasures.
+These are formed holes in the reinforced concrete wall with

-plates.
-They are equipped with sliding steel closers or with sliding
+steel backing plates.
+They are equipped with sliding steel closers or

-The entrance to the sangar, if at ground level, is a steel door
+The entrance to the Sangar, if at ground level, is

-depending on the threat.
-If the OP is to be elevated it should be
+screens, depending on the threat.
+If the OP is to be elevated

-then from the underside through a trap door.
-The sides of the tower
+tower.
+Access is then from the underside through a trap door.
+The sides

-and walls, or at the least cover from
+screens and walls, or at the least cover from view screens

 Ground level observation post